Our Conclusion

 Panel type

 The panel type is basically the thing that divides the target buyers of the display.
-Typically media professionals tend to choose the IPS panel due to the further color accuracy and viewing angles provided.
+Typically media professionals tend to choose the IPS panel due to the enhanced color accuracy and viewing angles provided.

 Brightness